google/GoogleSignIn-iOS/README.md

 * Take a look at the
 [API reference](https://developers.google.com/identity/sign-in/ios/api/).

-## App Extensions

-Restoring a previous sign-in is supported in [app extensions](https://developer.apple.com/app-extensions/).
-The initial sign-in flow will need to have been performed in the host app.
-In order to allow your app extension to successfully call `restorePreviousSignInWithCallback:`, you will need to enable the Keychain Sharing capability and add a shared keychain group to both the host app and app extension targets.

 ## Mac Catalyst

-Google Sign-In fully supports apps built for [Mac Catalyst](https://developer.apple.com/mac-catalyst/).
+Google Sign-In supports apps built for [Mac Catalyst](https://developer.apple.com/mac-catalyst/).
 In order for your Mac Catalyst app to access the keychain on macOS you will need to enable the Keychain Sharing capability.
 No keychain groups need to be added.